Could MRI prevent unnecessary hip surgery?

 Q3: Risks of delaying MRI?

-Q4: Why MRI over other scans?
+Q4: Why MRI over X-ray or CT?

 Q5: Fast MRI solution?